shapeoko/Docs/content/wiring.md

 ## Option #2 - Terminal Blocks

 This is the terminal block method.
-This method is easy (no soldering or other special skills), but requires that you make preparations **WHILE** you are assembling the machine (attaching the terminal blocks to the carriages).
+This method is easy (no soldering or other special skills), but requires that you make preparations **WHILE** you are assembling the machine (attaching the terminal blocks to the carriages), or come up with some alternative technique for mounting the terminal blocks.
 While it is possible to attach the terminal blocks after assembly, it is very difficult and potentially frustrating, far better to do it in advance.
 It is especially well-suited for machines which will be scaled up in size, or for motors which have short leads.

 ###You will need the following tools and parts to complete this option